thaabomb/EightyPercentSafer/notes.md

   - A change in the culture from "the pilot is god" to CRM
   - I'm now trying to come up with a name for the total package.

+# Concept: good, honest, highly-trained, hard-working people who are trying to do the right thing